There are no active watches, warnings or advisories for Chester County (Pennsylvania)

 SMART 911 is Available in Chester County

-Did you know Smart911 is a free service available to keep you and your family safer?
-Provided by Chester County Department of Emergency Services, Smart911 lets you create a private and secure safety profile for your family, including any information you want 9-1-1 to have during an emergency.
+Chester County now offers a free service available to keep you and your family safer.
+Smart911 lets you create a private and secure safety profile for your family, including any information you want 9-1-1 to have during an emergency.

 You can include details such as a list of family members, photos, medical notes, pets, and emergency contacts.
 In an emergency seconds can save lives.
 Take a few seconds now to plan ahead at www.smart911.com